Carrier seeks to strengthen electric transport refrigeration through ConMet alliance - TheTrucker.com

 ConMet is a manufacturer of wheel hubs, structural plastic, aluminum casting components and advanced transport technologies for the commercial vehicle industry.

-Carrier Global Corporation is a provider of innovative healthy, safe, sustainable and intelligent building and cold chain solutions.
+Carrier Global Corp. is a provider of innovative healthy, safe, sustainable and intelligent building and cold chain solutions.

 Carrier’s ability to reduce its customers’ carbon footprint by one gigaton as part of its 2030 ESG Goals is strengthened through this strategic alliance.